ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 However, it's the package developer's responsibility to be cautious when deciding on the new package versions (especially when there are potential breaking/backward-incompatible API changes), as otherwise, it may result in package versions that are compatible only by the version but not by the implementation.

 >**Tip:** As a precaution, use the Ballerina semver validator CLI tool (experimental) to check if your new API changes conform to the version that you are trying to publish to Ballerina central.

 By default, running the `bal semver` command on the root directory of the package will compare the local changes with the "closest compatible" published version available in Ballerina Central.
 (Use `bal semver --help` for the CLI help text which outlines all the available command options)

 > **Note:** Semver validator CLI support is only available from Swan Lake Update 2 onwards.

 ## Use the packages in Ballerina Central

 After publishing your first package, you can create a second package and use the already published package in it.
 Any package published in Ballerina Central is public and can be used in other packages.

- For more information, see [Import a module](/learn/manage-dependencies/#import-a-module).
+>**Info:** For more information, see [Import a module](/learn/manage-dependencies/#import-a-module).

 ### Deprecate a published version of a package

 If you have released a package version containing a critical bug or security vulnerability, it is possible to deprecate that specific version.

 To deprecate a particular version of a package on Ballerina Central, the package owner can run the following command.

 An optional deprecation message can also be included, which will be displayed to current users of the package.

 ```
 $ bal deprecate <org-name>/<package-name>:<version> --message <deprecation-message>
 ```

 A deprecated package version will not appear in package searches on Ballerina Central or the CLI.
 Additionally, it will not be used for dependency resolution unless it is already a part of a sticky build or no other compatible package version exists.

 If the deprecated version is in use, a warning message containing the provided deprecation message will be shown during the project build.

 To reverse the deprecation of a package, execute the same command with the `--undo` flag.